 Preparing a grocery list on a budget is challenging, but it also brings its own rewards.
 With proper planning, you can purchase more with less money, and still enjoy meals that are varied and tasty.

-For help with other aspects of the budget, work with a certified credit counsellor to find ways to live within your means.
+For help with other aspects of the budget, work with an experienced credit counsellor to find ways to live within your means.
 You’ll reduce the overall amount of debt carried and once again know the joy of being debt free.
+Contact us today for a free consultation.